Sebberh/RenovateTutorial/ReadMe.md

 # Executable Renovate-tutorial

-## Intro
+## Introduction
-Renovate is a Dependency Manager.
-It's main use is to monitor all dependencies in a project and automatically update them according to your chosen preferences.
+Renovate is a dependency manager and its main use is to monitor all dependencies in a project and automatically update them according to your chosen preferences.
+For instance, Renovate bot will automatically crate pull requests whenever dependencies need updating.
 Renovate supports a wealth of languages and is highly customizable.
+There are multiple options on how to set up and use Renovate.
+It is easily available if you are hosted at Github or Azure DevOps.
+For platforms such as Bitbucket Cloud, Bitbucket Server, Gitea and GitLab, Renovate can be used by self-hosting it.

-This tutorial is only meant to be an introduction, not an exhaustive resource on everything that's possible with Renovate.
+This tutorial will provide a breif introduction to the tool and how to set up Renovate bot for a simple node web application hosted at Github.

 ## Preparation
 To complete this tutorial you will only need a Github account and a web-browser.